jerryturcios08/Cicero/README.md

 ## How to use
 1. A webcam is required since the application uses it to detect text.
+2. Run the application through the commandline and interpret the main.py file.
-2. Position the document with text within 3 inches from the webcam.
+3. Position the document with text within 3 inches from the webcam.
-3. Maintain a steady hold while the application detects any text.
+4. Maintain a steady hold while the application detects any text.
-4. A voice will be heard and will say the text if detected properly.
+5. A voice will be heard and will say the text if detected properly.
-5. Repeat if necessary.
+6. Repeat if necessary.

 ## Dependencies
 - opencv-python